 What do I enjoy most about being an oral surgeon?
 “It’s tough to pick just one thing.
 My first response would be “everything!”
 But honestly, what I like most is the patient interaction, especially with kids.
 I like to listen to patients and hear their stories.
 It’s my best joy.”

 Dr. Sarraf is married to Dr. Sara Sarraf, an OB-GYN with Virginia Women’s Center.
 They recently welcomed their second child.
+They are expecting their third child in October 2019.

 “I wanted you to know how wonderful your practice is.
 From the person I talked to on the phone, to the receptionist, the assistants and especially Dr. Sarraf.
 He is delightful and genuinely interested in listening, very caring. “ –Amy L.